magoo/risk-measurement/content/en/docs/estimation/strategy.md

 When faced with a scenario with four outcomes, this principle suggests starting with 25% forecasted probabilities for each of outcome and continuing a study from there.
 Assuming there is no available information to suggest one outcome over another, this would be the most efficient default strategy to avoid error.

-During an [elicitation](/docs/estimation/expert-elicitation), an expert may immediately disagree with these odds and find themselves confronting information about their beliefs for each scenario.
-Afterward, it\'s likely that the forecaster has opinions they may express numerically.
+During [elicitation](/docs/estimation/expert-elicitation), an expert may immediately disagree with these odds.
+They may find themselves confronting information about their beliefs for each scenario and debating an indifferent strategy.
+Afterward, it\'s likely that the forecaster has opinions they can more easily express numerically: _this should be higher_ or _that must be lower_.

 ### The Absurdity Test